-A version of poker in which a player may bet any amount of chips that he has when it is his turn.
+A version of poker in which a player may bet any amount of chips that they have when it is their turn.

-Someone who has the best possible hand is said to be holding the nuts.
+The strongest hand possible.
+Someone with the best possible hand is said to be holding the nuts.
 The best possible hand is always at least a set, but the nuts can change as more cards are dealt.

-Two cards that are not of the same suit.
+Two hole cards that are not of the same suit.
 Popularly denoted "o", as in AKo.

 To bet or call with a draw.
 "On the flop, I thought he might be betting on the come with a flush draw.
-When the third heart came on the turn, I was willing to lay my pair down, but he checked, and folded when I bet."
+When the third heart came on the turn, I was willing to lay my pair down"

 To bet first.

-a straight draw where a straight can be made if a card on either side of the sequence of 4 cards is drawn from the deck.
+A straight draw where a straight can be made if a card on either side of the sequence of 4 cards is drawn from the deck.
 For example, holding a combo of 4-5-6-7, you would make a straight if either the 3 or the 8 were to come.

 Being the first person to call preflop, but not raise.